nordglueck/dashboard-docs/docs/00_tut_update.md

-# Create a new report via WebSocket
+# Update report via WebSocket

-In this tutorial we are going to create a report using WebSockets.
+In this tutorial we are going to update a report using WebSockets.
+For this matter the specific history entry has to be updated.

 ## Prerequisites